 James Smith, signer of the Declaration of Independence, died in 1806.
 He represented Pennsylvania.
 His exact date of birth is unknown, but he was born in Ireland around 1719.
 A fire in 1803 destroyed many documents by and about Smith, so little is known about him.

-Lewis and Clark finished their exploration in 1806.
+Lewis and Clark concluded their exploration in 1806.
 Their expedition lasted two years, four months, and ten days, ending in St. Louis, Missouri.
 Their journals described buffalo, grizzly bears, and many other animals.
 Children could explore a very interesting website: Lewis and Clark.

 Zebulon Pike recorded seeing Pikes Peak in Colorado in 1806.
 The mountain, with an elevation of 14,115 feet, is a National Historic Landmark.
 Katharine Lee Bates wrote “America the Beautiful” after visiting the peak.